-The bill establishes a new section in the North Dakota Century Code to create a low-carbon fuels fund, which will be a special fund in the state treasury.
-This fund will consist of all moneys transferred from the highway tax distribution fund and will be used to provide low-carbon fuels incentives and carbon intensity verification.
-The commissioner is tasked with distributing these incentives to ethanol production facilities for eligible capital projects aimed at improving efficiency and reducing carbon intensity.
-The bill sets limits on the amount of incentives that can be distributed, including a maximum of three million dollars per biennium and a cumulative total of ten million dollars per facility over a ten-year period.
-Additionally, the commissioner may allocate up to one million dollars from the fund for developing a carbon intensity verification process and is required to report on the fund's status biennially.
+This bill establishes a new section in the North Dakota Century Code to create a low-carbon fuels fund, which will be a special fund in the state treasury.
+The fund will consist of moneys transferred from the highway tax distribution fund and will be used to provide low-carbon fuels incentives to ethanol production facilities for eligible capital projects aimed at increasing efficiency and reducing carbon intensity.
+The bill outlines specific limits on the distribution of these incentives, including a maximum of three million dollars per biennium and a cumulative total of ten million dollars per facility over a ten-year period.
+Additionally, the commissioner is authorized to use up to one million dollars from the fund to develop a carbon intensity verification process and is required to report on the fund's status biennially.

 Statutes affected: INTRODUCED: 39-04-39, 54-44.5-09